Davichavix/tweeter/README.md

 - screen widths above 1024px (Desktops) will show a 2 column page

 Tweet limitations
-- Tweets are limitied to 140 charcaters or below
+- Tweets are limited to 140 characters or below
 - Blank tweets are not permitted and will not post

 Tweeter Functionality